-people, terms, and concepts: form, subject matter, meaning, context
+people, terms, and concepts: interpretation, analysis, form, subject matter, meaning, context

 The video at the top of goes over a lot of the terms and concepts we cover in this topic, so if you missed this class or need a refresher, I recommend watching that.

 This topic introduces a basic method for analyzing and interpreting works of art using the formula:

 • What is the difference between ‘interpretation’ and ‘analysis’?
 Know that the exams and papers will ask you to analyze, not just interpret, works of art.